informidas/real-world-data-analytics/README.md

 #### Python
 While there are a number of languauges and tools used in the Data Science world, python sits on the Data Science throne.

+#### Tableau & Power BI
+Check Gartner and you will see Tableau and Power BI leading the top right magic quadrant, with no signs of cooling off soon.